Samuli Mikkonen (b. 1973)

 In the 2000’s, he has also brought his ideas to a more urban-eclectic context as an arranger/co-producer in Vibraltar, a project with producer Teemu Hammaren.

-Besides most European countries, Mikkonen has toured in Argentina, Chile, Peru, China, South Korea, Japan and USA.
+Besides most European countries, Mikkonen has toured in Argentina, Brazil, Chile, Peru, China, South Korea, Japan and USA.
 He has performed in premier European clubs such as Porgy & Bess in Vienna, Unterfahrt in Munich, AMR Geneve, Nefertiti in Gothenburg, Copenhagen Jazz House and festivals home and overseas: Rochester International Jazz Festival, Jarasum Jazz Festival, Beijing Jazz Festival, London Jazz Festival, International Jazzfestival Münster, Jazzbaltica, Lisbon Festa do Jazz do São Luiz, Istanbul Akbank Jazz Festival, Molde Jazz Festival, Umeå Jazz Festival, Bergen Nattjazz, Ystad Jazz Festival, IAJE and others.
 His concerts have been broadcast by BBC, NDR, WDR, Ö1, SRG/SSR, YLE, Sveriges Radio, Danmarks Radio, NRK and Eesti Raadio.

 As a composer, Samuli Mikkonen has written for his own hand-picked ensemble ‘7 Henkea’, as well as jazz ensembles ranging from duos and trios to a big band.
 Commissioned pieces include 5 pieces for big band, works for jazz/classical hybrid ensembles and music for theatre and TV.